Skip to content

 Auswandern Singapore

 Singapore is a modern and very safe country with a high standard of living.
-It offers excellent education, healthcare, and infrastructure and is already advanced in terms of digitalization.
+It offers excellent education, healthcare, and infrastructure and is already advanced in digitalization.
 Many people living in Singapore speak English and have numerous job opportunities for foreigners.

 Relocating to Africa

-Even though Africa is probably not one of the most popular places to emigrate to for many, 3770 Germans were officially drawn to a newly adopted home on this diverse continent last year.(12) Only about 100 more people decided to move to South America.
+Even though Africa is probably not one of the most popular places to emigrate to for many, 3770 Germans were officially drawn to a newly adopted home on this diverse continent last year.
+(12) Only about 100 more people decided to move to South America.
 So is Africa an attractive destination for emigrants after all?
 Reasons to emigrate to Africa include:

 • Low cost of living